R developer's guide to Azure

 First, you can extend the data manipulation and machine learning capabilities of ML Studio by writing custom R scripts.
 Although ML Studio includes a wide variety of modules for preparing and analyzing data, it cannot match the capabilities of a mature language like R. Therefore, the service was designed to allow you to introduce your own custom R scripts in cases where the provided modules do not meet your needs.

-For a thorough introduction on using R within ML Studio experiments, check out the "Quickstart tutorial for the R programming language for Azure Machine Learning studio."
+For a thorough introduction on using R within ML Studio experiments, check out Getting started with the R programming language in Azure Machine Learning Studio.